coco2023/coco2023/README.md

 ### Feb.
 2025: Offer Call from a Global Payment Company @<img src="logo.png" alt="img" width="50"/>

-### Grateful to everyone who offered help and opportunities, and stood by me during the hardest time.
+### Grateful to everyone who offered help and opportunities, and stood by me during that hardest time.

 ---